patrickjclark/hello-world/README.md

 ## H2
 ### H3

-1. First item
+1. What is here...
-2. Second item
+2. What problem am I solving...
-3. Third item
+3. What's next...

-*italicized text*
+*This is my first repository*

 ## Table of Contents
 - [PROJECT TITLE](#Project-Title)